hltbra/pyhistorian/README.rst

 The goal of *pyhistorian* is to write an internal Given-When-Then template using Python.
 The ideas come from JBehave, RBehave, Cucumber and others.

-It's possible to write your stories in English and Portuguese, choose your prefered.
+It's possible to write your stories in English and Portuguese, choose your preferred.

 A good example of use ``[en-us, by default]`` follows (call this file *calculator.py*)

 ::

-    from should_dsl import DSLObject as _
+    from should_dsl import *
     from pyhistorian import *

     class Calculator(object):